-I build Tensorflow models and deploy them with Docker on Kubernetes during the day.
-There are two very painful pitfalls that can increase memory usage up to ~7x and slow down inference up to ~30x running on CPU.
-In the interest of saving others some time, here they are:
+Here are some snags I found when running Tensorflow models on Docker that can increase memory usage up to ~7x and increase inference time up to ~30x running on CPU.

 When running tensorflow in docker, tensorflow thinks that it owns all the resources on the machine that docker is running on.
 For example, if you run a docker container on a kubernetes node with 128 cores, tensorflow thinks it can use all 128 cores.
-This causes massive slow downs – I’ve seen up to 30x slower depending on the network architecture.
+This causes inference time to increase up to 30x depending on the network architecture.

 When scheduling docker containers on kubernetes nodes, resources are limited per container using cgroups.
 Tensorflow in docker doesn’t care about cgroups and thinks it can use all resources on the host.
 For example, tensorflow will set